pauliacomi/pyGAPS/docs/manual/isotherm.rst

 ::::::::::::::::::::::::::::::::

 To convert an absolute pressure in a relative pressure, the critical pressure of the gas at the experiment temperature must be known.
-Of course this conversion only works when the isotherm is measured in a subcritical regime.
-To calculate the critical pressure, pyGAPS relies on the ``CoolProp`` library.
+Of course, this conversion only works when the isotherm is measured in a subcritical regime.
+To calculate the vapour pressure, pyGAPS relies on the ``CoolProp`` library.
 Therefore, the name of the gas in a format CoolProp understands must be passed to the CoolProp API. pyGAPS does this by having an internal list of adsorbates, which is loaded from the database at the moment of import.
 The steps are: